Luxque/RCOS-Workshops/README.md

 ## Repository Description

-This repository stores my files for hosting workshops at RCOS.
+This repository stores my files for workshops I hosted at RCOS.
 **I will not accept any of pull requests.**